makersmakingchange/OpenAT-Switch-Latch/README.md

 The overall cost of materials for a single build is approximately $67 CAD.
 The cost of materials when built in quantity is $38 CAD.

+2025-Nov-06: One of the electronic components in this design has been discontinued (MOSFET IRLD014PBF) and is no longer available on DigiKey or Mouser.
+In the short term, there are some alternative sources (e.g., https://www.amazon.ca/10PCS-IRLD110-DIP4-IRLD110PBF-DIP-4/dp/B0DSSJTPH8).
+In the longer term, we are working on updating the design with an alternative component.

 ## Usage
 To setup the OpenAT Switch Latch, a momentary switch is plugged into the 3.5 mm jack marked 'Input' and the device to be controlled is plugged into the 3.5 mm jack marked 'Output'.